pyocd/pyOCD/docs/debug_probes.md

 Debug probes that support automatic target type reporting:

+- CMSIS-DAP probes supporting v2.1 of the protocol and reporting target type info
 - CMSIS-DAP probes based on the DAPLink firmware
 - STLinkV2-1 and STLinkV3